DesGreat/employee-attrition-prediction/README.md

 - **Track:** Employee Attrition Prediction

 This repository contains my end-to-end machine learning solution for the **DSN Lekki–Ajah Employee Attrition Prediction Hackathon**, where I placed **Top 3** with a final leaderboard score of **0.87137**.
-This was my **first ever machine learning hackathon**, marking a major milestone in my learning journey.
+It was my **first ever machine learning hackathon**, marking a major milestone in my learning journey.

-The challenge aimed to predict which employees are likely to leave a company based on their demographic, behavioral, and workplace-related characteristics.
+The challenge aimed to predict which employees are likely to leave a company based on demographic, behavioral, and workplace-related characteristics.

 ---